Carhartt: Collaborations

+Carhartt Silverado

+Carhartt partnered with Chevrolet to create the Carhartt Silverado, a special edition truck featuring design elements inspired by Carhartt’s workwear.
+This version of the Silverado included a custom interior with brown seat covers, Carhartt branding, and all-weather floor liners.
+The collaboration aimed to reflect the rugged and practical qualities associated with both brands.

 In 2014, Carhartt launched a craft beer in cooperation with Michigan brewery New Holland Brewing (The Carhartt Woodsman).

 Work in Progress (WIP)

 Swiss couple Edwin and Salomée Faeh, designers specializing in denim, discussed representing Carhartt in Europe when they visited the United States in 1989 (the centenary of the company's founding).
 They started by selling Carhartt's authentic workwear.
 In 1994, they were granted a license to create their own lines of clothing under the name Carhartt Work in Progress (WIP).
 WIP is the streetwear version of the Carhartt brand, often marketed as comparable to Stüssy or Supreme.

 Carhartt WIP often collaborates with other streetwear brands.
 An example would be the line of A Bathing Ape X Carhartt WIP camouflage hoodies and jackets.
-There have also been collaborations with A.P.C., Comme des Garçons, Vetements, Junya Watanabe Pontus Alv's Polar Skate Co, and Gosha Rubchinskiy and Tolya Titaev's skatebrand PACCBET.
-The WIP founders strategy was to immerse themselves in sub-cultures that interested them and pursue marketing activities that existed in them.
+There have also been collaborations with A.P.C., Comme des Garçons, Vetements, Junya Watanabe Pontus Alv's Polar Skate Co, and Gosha Rubchinskiy and Tolya Titaev's skate brand PACCBET.
+The WIP founders' strategy was to immerse themselves in sub-cultures that interested them and pursue marketing activities that existed in them.
 This included graffiti, fanzines, skateboarding, hip hop, and a BMX cycle team.
-Carhartt WIP have a number of stores in Europe (including Berlin, London, Barcelona and Madrid), Asia, Australia and also in the U.S. (New York City and Los Angeles).
+Carhartt WIP have a number of stores in Europe (including Berlin, London, Madrid, and Barcelona, Asia, Australia and also in the U.S. (New York City and Los Angeles).

-In the London riots of August 2011, the Carhartt WIP outlet store in Hackney in North of the city was looted as thousands of pounds worth of stock was stolen.
-The brand released a T-shirt with a photo of their storefront mid-looting.
+In the London riots of August 2011, the Carhartt WIP outlet store in Hackney in the North of the city was looted as thousands of pounds worth of stock was stolen.
+The brand released a t-shirt with a photo of their storefront mid-looting.

+In 2023 Carhartt WIP announced its collaboration with the design house Marni.